molssi-seamm/molssi-seamm.github.io/docs/software_ecosystem/flowchart.rst

 text -- a process known as `serialization
 <https://en.wikipedia.org/wiki/Serialization>`_ in computer science.
 This is important because it lets you and SEAMM do many useful things.
-It allows SEAMM to store the flowchart in the :term:`Job Datastore` and ship it to other machines when you want to run a :term:`job`.
+It allows SEAMM to store the flowchart in the :term:`job datastore` and ship it to other machines when you want to run a :term:`job`.
 For you it means that you can save a flowchart to a file, edit it later, email it to a colleague so they can use it, etc.